-Zoloft is the brand name for the medication sertraline.
-Sertraline is an antidepressant medication and is a type of selective serotonin reuptake inhibitor (SSRI).
-One of the possible side effects of Zoloft is insomnia.
+Zoloft or sertraline is an antidepressant medication and a type of selective serotonin reuptake inhibitor (SSRI).
+A possible side effect of Zoloft is insomnia.

 SSRIs work by increasing the amount of serotonin in the brain.

 This can help improve a person’s depression symptoms as serotonin is a neurotransmitter that regulates mood.
 However, increasing serotonin levels can also affect sleep.

 This article explains whether Zoloft can cause insomnia and lists the other side effects of the medication.
 We also detail how to manage insomnia and when a person with insomnia may wish to contact a doctor.

 However, this is one of the side effects that will most likely improve after a few weeks of taking the medication.